samuel-mpere/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a UI library that is used in various forms to create complex, rich user interfaces.
+Working as the View in Model-View-Controller design pattern, React builds small, reusable pieces of UI that can be easily put together to make large applications.
+React opts for simplicity and efficiency by rendering the selected part/component of your page.
+The chosen component is determined by the page’s current state.
+This option allows for easier readability and debugging.
+React being a component-based library, allows developers to pass rich syntax into the page with JavaScript into components, while avoiding it getting rendered in the DOM.
+React favours flexibility, is reusable and is compatible with other libraries and different stacks.
+It allows for components in other plugins and can be added to any technology stack.

 - [ ] What does it mean to _think_ in react?

+Starting your project by first envisioning the design patterns; by seeing your app as components and sub components.
+Separate your UI model into components which will likely match your data model.
+The next stage involves determining where to inject your state or slices of state as well as its methods.
+It is usually prudent and preferable to place them in a parent component.
+This easily allows any child or grand-child component to access the state and also allows for flexibility.
+The final stage involves adding the needed data into the hierarchy that updates the component(s) whenever there is change in state via props.

 - [ ] Describe state.

+In the React sense, `state`is an object that represents the parts of the app that can change.
+Each component can maintain its own state,which lives in an object called `this.state`.
+Simply put, if you’d like your app to do anything – if you want interactivity, adding and deleting things, logging in and out – that will involve state.

 - [ ] Describe props.

+props and state are both plain JavaScript objects.
+While both hold information that influences the output of render, they are different in one important way: props get passed to the component (similar to function parameters).

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.
+There are two categories of side effects in React components - those that don’t require clean-up and those that do require cleanup.
+In React we can use `useEffect` you tell React that your component needs to do something after render.
+React will remember the function you passed and call it later after performing the DOM updates.

 ## Project Set Up